arafatkatze/epson-connect-python/README.md

 - Printer Email
 - Client ID
 - Client Secret

 These can be obtained from the Epson Connect API registration portal.
+For more detailed steps you can refer to the medium blogs from Epson.

 ## Usage
 You can initialize the client using direct parameters: